cheretbe/notes/git.md

 # Don't quote cyrillic symbols
 git config --global core.quotepath false

+# As of August 13 2021 Github is no longer accepting account passwords when authenticating Git operations.
+# Create personal access token (Settings => Developer Settings => Personal Access Token => Generate New Token),
+# then just use it in a credential manager instead of the password

 # Credentials (not needed in recent versions?)
 git config --global credential.helper wincred